Updated December 2020

 Facebook is one of the world’s most popular social media platforms, with more than 64% of their 1.3 billion users visiting the site every single day.

 25% of the total daily users are 16-24 year olds who use the platform to check-in at home, college or work and even when they go to the pub.
 Users can post updates, join group discussions, advertise businesses or selling items and even play games with their friends.
 Often seen as a more ‘informal’ platform, Facebook is great for companies looking to sell directly to consumers.

 YouTube is a fantastic platform that has been bringing users videos of cats for years.
-YouTube is very popular with teenagers and adults alike, and over 300 hours of video are uploaded to YouTube every minute, with 100 million users watching videos every day.
-Video Marketing research studies have shown that 90% of online shoppers find videos about products, tutorials and demonstrations helpful, and are 64% more likely to buy after viewing a video.
+Video Marketing research studies have found that YouTube is very popular with teenagers and adults alike.
+Over 1 billion hours of video are played EVERY DAY!
+72 hours of video are uploaded to YouTube EVERY MINUTE!
+YouTube has 1.5 billion users worldwide.
+More than 50% of video footage is now consumed on mobile devices, and the average viewing time is more than 40 minutes.
 According to a YouTube Demographic analysis, the main users of YouTube tend to be aged between 18 and 24, with 1-17 and 25-34 in close second.

 Instagram has over 300 million users and a whopping 41% of these are aged 16-24 yrs!
 Instagram is often thought of as a channel where people share photos of food and as an image-sharing site this does happen, but it’s also fertile soil for very visual or product based businesses who want to share their product images and tap into this popular social network.
 You can use this platform to create a string visual identity for your brand, and if you are wanting to target a younger audience, then this channel is highly recommended.
 If you’re new to Instagram, check out this introduction from Social Media Examiner which gives you lots of information on how to use Instagram for marketing.